CommunityHiQ/Frends.Community.AWS/README.md

 To individually download multiple files, you need to run task in a loop and provide object keys exactly.
 You can use ListObjectsAsync-task to provide objects keys.
 **Does not support wildcard characters, such as '*'.** S3 is a flat filesystem.
+Using "/" as prefix downloads everything from root, keeping folder structure (assuming "/" is used as delimiter).

 It is highly encouraged to design your S3 filing structure around the flat file schema.